Lamprichauns/lamp-os/README.md

 It's recommended that this run on an ESP32 - you need to first flash it with a micropython firmware: https://docs.micropython.org/en/latest/esp32/tutorial/intro.html

 It should also work on anything else that supports micropython and has wifi, and it's been tested on ESP8266.
+To use the ESP8266, add `Silicon Labs` to the list of `autoconnect_comport_manufacturers` in the global PyMakr config.

 ## Dev setup (for vscode)